One of the most popular subjects for TV shows in recent years has been TV shows themselves.

 - Studio 60 on the Sunset Strip and Sports Night - Two more TV shows written by Sorkin, set on a Saturday night comedy sketch show and a cable sports programme respectively

-- Going slightly further back - The Mary Tyler Moore Show was so popular in the 1970s it led to three spin-offs
+- The Larry Sanders Show, which aired in the 1990s, is seen by many as a classic of the genre.
+Going slightly further back - The Mary Tyler Moore Show was so popular in the 1970s it led to three spin-offs

-"Sometimes the audience catches our slip-ups and likes to get a bit of insight - the ability to roll with the mistakes makes the job easier," Naga says.
+"Sometimes the audience catches our slip-ups and likes to get a bit of insight - the ability to roll with the mistakes makes the job easier," Munchetty says.

 "In fact, one of the things I learned was if you make a mistake, you laugh it off, because we're all human, and it can often seem like people reading the news are one step removed from everyone else."

-The questions presenters gets asked every day by members of the public is perhaps proof of how interested viewers are in the process of putting TV shows together.
+The questions presenters get asked every day by members of the public are perhaps proof of how interested viewers are in the process of putting TV shows together.

 "'What time do you wake up?
 Who's your favourite person to work with?
-What time do you go to bed?'.
-People love to know the most difficult guests and things like that," Naga laughs.
+What time do you go to bed?'
+People love to know the most difficult guests and things like that," Munchetty laughs.

 But presenting a TV news programme is a lot harder than it looks, she adds.

-"This new HBO series would need to show that it understands how much work is needed to be able to appear breezy and relaxed first thing in the morning," says Naga.
+"This new series would need to show that it understands how much work is needed to be able to appear breezy and relaxed first thing in the morning," says Munchetty.

 "If you know your stuff you can be very relaxed.
 You're never allowed to moan about being tired - everyone there is so there's no point talking about it."